UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_06.md

 label it as a proportion.

 The plot looks quite unordered, because ‘x’ is not a meaningful way to sort the bars when they are all the same length.
-Instead we would like to sort them by the length of one of the colored segments.
+Instead, we would like to sort them by the length of one of the coloured segments.

 ---

-## Sorting by the length of one of the colored segments make the chart easier to rea
+## Sorting by the length of one of the coloured segments make the chart easier to read

 ``` python
 sort_order = ['Adventure', 'Musical', 'Comedy', 'Romantic Comedy', 'Action',